What is Science First?

 To be considered for the program, the following items must be received by April 30, 2021.

 - A copy of your second-quarter report card (January) or the most recent one you have.
 Please do not submit progress reports.
 (Do not hold back on submitting your application because you are waiting for a report card.
 Just submit the most recent one you have to ensure the application is received by the deadline.)
 Note: we are not necessarily looking for top grades.

 - Recommendation form, filled out by a science teacher or community leader (pastor, youth group leader, etc.) who knows you well.
-It cannot be filled out by someone related to you.
+It cannot be filled out by someone related to you or a family friend.

 - Permission slip, signed by you and your parent/guardian.

-Apply online (including recommendation form, permission slip with parent signature, and uploaded report card) OR
+Apply online (including recommendation form, permission slip with parent signature, and uploaded report card).